 During this webinar, divided into two parts, you will be introduced to Sentinel-3 SRAL altimetry data and learn how to process them using the ESA/CNES Broadview Radar Altimetry Toolbox (BRAT):

-- During the first part, an introduction on radar altimetry will discuss the Low Resolution Mode (LRM) and Synthetic Aperture Radar (SAR) processing schemes in combination with the analytical and empirical retracking strategies used to produce the typical estimates included in altimetry products.
-In BRAT, altimetry estimates in the coastal zone will be discussed underlining the importance of correctly applying the geophysical corrections.
+- During this first part, an introduction on radar altimetry discusses the Low Resolution Mode (LRM) and Synthetic Aperture Radar (SAR) processing schemes in combination with the analytical and empirical retracking strategies used to produce the typical estimates included in altimetry products.
+In BRAT, altimetry estimates in the coastal zone are discussed underlining the importance of correctly applying the geophysical corrections.

-- The second part (to be held in September) will be oriented to oceanography: the Sentinel-3 27-day repeat cycle will be used to assess the impact of a typhoon event on altimetry estimates.
+- The second part will be oriented to oceanography: the Sentinel-3 27-day repeat cycle will be used to assess the impact of a typhoon event on altimetry estimates.
 The possibility of generating monthly Sea Level Anomaly (SLA) maps with BRAT will be also discussed as well as the capability of the toolbox to calculate geostrophic currents and the current speed.

 You can replay this webinar through our RUS Copernicus Training channel available on Youtube.

 You can also retrieve the corresponding training support in the Train with RUS section of the RUS portal.